CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 </div>

 Great!
-We have a map!
+You have a map!

-Now, you have a better sense about where the stores are.
-To continue with your exploration, you want to know where are the stores with more revenue.
-To do so, you can use the `size_continuous_layer` visualization layer:
+With the stores plotted on the map, you now have a better sense about where each one is.
+To continue your exploration, you want to know which stores earn the most yearly revenue.
+To do this, you can use the [`size_continuous_layer`](/developers/cartoframes/examples/#example-size-continuous-layer) visualization layer:

 ```python